FATelarico/ctv-network/NetworkAnalysis.md

 * Leydesdorff, Loet, and Han Woo Park.
 2017.
 ‘Full and Fractional Counting in Bibliometric Networks’. _Journal of Informetrics_ 11(1): 117–20. `r doi("10.1016/j.joi.2016.11.007")`

 * Martin, Evan A., and A. Fu.
 2019.
-‘Approximate Bayesian Inference of Directed Acyclic Graphs in Biology with Flexible Priors on Edge States’. <https://arxiv.org/abs/1909.10678")`
+‘Approximate Bayesian Inference of Directed Acyclic Graphs in Biology with Flexible Priors on Edge States’. `r doi("10.48550/arXiv.1909.10678")`

 * Matias, Catherine, and Vincent Miele.
 2017.
 ‘Statistical Clustering of Temporal Networks through a Dynamic Stochastic Block Model’. _Journal of the Royal Statistical Society.
 Series B (Statistical Methodology)_ 79 (4): 1119–41. <https://www.jstor.org/stable/26773154")`